scala/scala-lang/_posts/2020-02-20-community-build.md

 layout: blog-detail
 post-type: blog
 by: Seth Tisue
-title: "Scala 2 community build achieves completion"
+title: "Scala 2 community build reaches goals"
 ---

 The Scala 2 community build is a large collection of open-source Scala